Menu

 Iceland Rick Steves Iceland by Rick Steves and Cameron Hewitt

-Full disclosure, we are huge Rick Steve’s fans; it will be rare not to recommend one of his wonderful guides.
+Full disclosure: We are huge Rick Steve fans; it will be rare not to recommend one of his wonderful guides.
 This is one of the best in his collection.
 We love his travel style and perspective.
 His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
-This was his first travel guide of Iceland; it arrived on its release date, two days before the trip.
+This was his first travel guide to Iceland; it arrived on its release date, two days before the trip.
 It was our bible for Iceland.
 All his guidance was exceptional.
 This one is a must-have!
 Find this must-have guide here.

 Iceland Lonely Planet Iceland (Country Guide) by Lonely Planet

 This guide is your passport to the most relevant, up-to-date advice on what hidden discoveries await you.
-This was the book we researched much of the trip with before receiving the Rick Steve book.
+We researched much of the trip with this book before receiving the Rick Steve book.
 It does a good job of advising what is worth seeing and what is not.
-A good planning guide would be a nice compliment to Rick Steve’s guide.
+A good planning guide would be a nice complement to Rick Steve’s guide.
 Find this guide here.

 Our favorite websites